 Compatibility

-IE8’s new layout engine takes a leap forward by complying with web standards.
-It will enable websites to be created more efficiently and to operate more predictably.
+The new IE8 layout engine takes a leap forward by complying with web standards, which means you can create websites more efficiently, and they’ll operate more predictably.
 We built this new layout engine so that users will have the smoothest web browsing experience and developers can write one set of code that will run on the largest number of browsers.

-But we also recognize that there are millions of sites on the web that have been built for IE7 and that some of these sites might not lay out correctly with the new engine.
-One of the core tenets of the Internet Explorer team is to maintain site compatibility from version to version.
-In other words, we have a responsibility to not break the Web.
-There is a tension between the desire to embrace the new standards that will define the Web of the future (to move forward) and the responsibility to maintain compatibility and not break the Web (to not change anything).

 IE8 includes two layout engines: the new standards-compliant engine and the existing IE7 engine.
 By default, IE8 will be in Standards Mode and use the new layout engine.
 The IE7 Mode will be there to ensure that any website that works in IE7 will continue to work in IE8.

 There are several ways to invoke the IE7 Mode.
-A site developer can request to use of IE7 mode with a single line of markup in their code.
-If a company has an internal web-based tool that worked well in IE7, they can deploy IE8 with settings to use IE7 more on internal sites and Standards Mode on the internet.
-And you, the user, will be able to change the mode if you encounter a page with broken layout.
+A site developer can request to use IE7 mode with a single line of markup in their code.
+If an organization has an internal web-based tool that worked well in IE7, they can deploy IE8 with settings to use IE7 on internal sites and Standards Mode on the internet.
+You will be able to change the mode if you encounter a page with broken layout.

 Over time, we expect more sites to comply with standards and IE7’s layout engine will be less necessary.
 Developers will be able to write one set of code that works great on all browsers, reducing time spent bending the markup to the idiosyncrasies of any browser (including, admittedly, older versions of IE), increasing the time available for innovation and the number of people that have a quality experience on the web.

-IE at Work
+IE8 at Work

-All of IE8’s investments in security, performance, navigation, service integration, and code development and debugging can benefit customers using the browser at home or at work.
+All of the investments in security, performance, navigation, service integration, and code development and debugging in IE8 will benefit customers using the browser at home or at work.
 A more secure browser is a more secure workplace.
-A more efficient and performant browser is a more productive workforce.
+A more efficient browser is a more productive workforce.

-But corporate IT departments also have unique security, customization, deployment and management needs for desktops.
-IE8 can be deployed stand-alone or as part of the operating system, and has greater customization and management flexibility through policies.
+But IT departments also have unique security, customization, deployment, and management needs for desktops.
+IE8 can be deployed as a standalone program or as part of the operating system, and it has greater customization and management flexibility through policies.

-IE8 also sustains Microsoft’s strong commitment to support.
-IE is supported for the life of the OS, with dedicated enterprise-level hotfix and security response.
+IE8 also maintains Microsoft’s strong commitment to support.
+IE is supported for the life of the operating system, with dedicated, enterprise-level hotfix and security responses.

-Stand-alone Installation
+Standalone Installation

-IE8 can be installed stand-alone through a custom IE package (including an MSI installer) and deployed via a distribution service, such as Active Directory, WSUS, or SMS.
-The IE Administrator Kit (IEAK) provides the tools and documentation.
+IE8 can be installed as a standalone program through a custom IE package (including an MSI installer) and deployed through a distribution service, such as Active Directory, WSUS, or SMS.
+The IE Administrator Kit (IEAK) provides you with all the tools and documentation you’ll need.

-System administrators can choose to deploy a full IE package (IE8 + customizations + MSI installer), a configuration-only package (customizations + MSI installer) or a CD package (CD Auto-run + IE8 + customizations).
+System administrators can choose to deploy:

+The full IE package (including IE8, customizations, and the MSI installer)

+A configuration-only package (including customizations and the MSI installer)

+ACD package (including CD Auto-run, IE8, and customizations)

-Corporate IT departments can customize their version of IE8 –home page, Favorites, search provider, Feeds and Activities – by adding IE8 customization settings to the Unattend.xml file that Windows uses for unattended setup.
+IT departments can customize their version of IE8 –including the home page, Favorites, search provider, Feeds, and Activities – by adding IE8 customization settings to the Unattend.xml file that Windows uses for unattended setup.

 Slipstream Installation